LLNL/shroud/docs/cwrapper.rst

 buf_args
 ^^^^^^^^^

-*buf_args* lists the arguments which are added to the wrapper.
+*buf_args* lists the arguments which are used by the wrapper.
 The default is to provide a one-for-one correspondance with the arguments of the function which is being wrapped.
-However, often an additional function is created which will pass additional arguments to provide meta-data about the argument.
+However, often an additional function is created which will pass additional or different arguments to provide meta-data about the argument.

 The Fortran wrapper will call the generated 'bufferified' function and provide the meta-data to the C wrapper.